 Similarly, the Diversity Policy expresses the Company's commitment to seeking to include women, having the necessary skills, knowledge and experience, as potential candidates for senior officer and other positions at the Company.
+Denison was proud to have promoted four members of its team to senior officers effective January 1, 2024, two of whom were women.

-As at December 31, 2022, the female senior officer representation was 33.3% (two female senior officers out of six senior officers).
-As at the date hereof, the female senior officer representation is 40% (two female senior officers out of five senior officers).
+As at December 31, 2023, the female senior officer representation was 40% (two female senior officers out of five senior officers).
+As at the date hereof, the female senior officer representation is 44.4% (four female senior officers out of nine senior officers).

-Denison's team has continued to grow in recent years, with the Company advancing its flagship Wheeler River project in Northern Saskatchewan.
-Many of the new and important portfolios and key technical positions associated with the advancement of the Wheeler River project are led by women, in part due to the Company's focus on hiring the best candidates for the role and ensuring a balance of gender in those candidates.
+Denison's team has continued to grow, as Denison advances its flagship Wheeler River project in Northern Saskatchewan.
+Many new and important portfolios and key technical positions associated with the advancement of the Wheeler River project are led by women, in part due to the Company's focus on hiring the best candidates for the role and ensuring a balance of gender in those candidates.

-As at the end of 2022, Denison's management team beyond the senior officer level was comprised of 21 "directors" and "managers" with responsibilities over various areas including the Company's Closed Mines operations, Human Resources, Wheeler River Project matters, Exploration, Technical matters, Corporate Social Responsibility, the Environment, Finance and Financial Reporting.
-9 (or 43%) of those directors and managers were women.
+As at the end of 2023, Denison's management team beyond the senior officer level was comprised of 19 "directors", "managers" and "principals" with responsibilities over various areas including Finance and Financial Reporting, Wheeler River Project and other Technical and Engineering matters, Exploration, Corporate Social Responsibility, the Environment, Regulatory Affairs and Human Resources.
+9 (or 47%) of those directors, managers and principals were women.